 Finland is a top country to be a woman

-The new global Women, Peace and Security Index, launched at the United Nations, has placed Finland as the sixth-best country for women out of the 153 countries.
+The global Women, Peace and Security Index, launched at the United Nations, has placed Finland as the sixth-best country for women out of the 153 countries.

 The WPS Index, developed by PRIO and the Georgetown Institute for Women, Peace and Security, will be updated every two years and was structured around three basic dimensions of women’s well-being: inclusion, justice and security.